meilisearch/documentation/learn/core_concepts/indexes.md

 Words added to the [stop words list](/reference/features/stop_words.md) will be ignored during search.
 In addition to improving relevancy, designating common words as stop words also greatly improves performance.

-For example, suppose you search for `the great gatsby`.
-Having `the` in a film review wouldn't make the review more relevant, but adding `the` to the stop word list would improve performance show more relevant search results.
+For example, suppose you want to search for `the great gatsby`.
+You would prefer to receive documents containing the terms `great gatsby`, rather than documents containing the terms `the great`, or just `the`.
+In this case, adding `the` to the stop word list would improve performance and make search results more relevant.

 [Learn more about stop words](/reference/features/stop_words.md)